Fine-grained deterministic hardness of the shortest vector problem: Introduction

-Our proofs are substantially simpler than the other discussed contributions in the research area.
-They are based on a Karp reduction from a variant of the subset-sum problem to GapSVP.
+As mentioned, our proofs are based on a Karp reduction from a variant of the subset-sum problem to GapSVP.
 The standard version of subset-sum considers $a_1x_1+\cdots +a_nx_n=s$, where the $a_i$ (the ``weights'') and $s$ (the ``target sum'') are given non-negative integers.
 The problem is to find $(x_1,\ldots,x_n)\in\{0,1\}^{n}$ such that the equation is satisfied.
 Our variant adds restrictions for integer vectors that are orthogonal to both the vector of weights $(a_1,\ldots,a_n)\in\R^n$ and to the vector $\textbf{1}_n=(1,1,\ldots,1)\in \R^n$.
 Namely, if no such non-zero vector that is short in the $\ell_p$-norm exists, then the problem instance is reducible to an instance of GapSVP.
-We subsequently show that any standard subset-sum problem instance satisfies these restrictions with respect to some $\ell_p$-norm for a sufficiently small value of $p$, allowing us to prove the bounds stated in our main results above.
+We subsequently show that any standard subset-sum problem instance satisfies these restrictions with respect to some $\ell_p$-norm for a sufficiently small value of $p$, allowing us to prove the bound stated in the \Cref{thm:main}.
+In addition, if one were to prove NP-hardness of said variant of subset-sum, this would immediately imply NP-hardness of $\mathsf{GapSVP}_p$ for fixed $p\geq 1$ (in particular for $p=2$).

-The remainder of the paper is structured as follows: In \Cref{sec:rel_work}, we will state lemmatas and discuss related work, in particular the technique for solving subset-sum problems of low density.
-In \Cref{sec:improv}, we will explain our method and prove \Cref{thm:main2} and \Cref{thm:main}. \Cref{sec:discuss} provides concluding remarks and directions for future research.
+The remainder of the paper is structured as follows: In \Cref{sec:rel_work}, we will state lemmata and discuss related work, in particular the technique for solving subset-sum problems of low density.
+In \Cref{sec:improv}, we will explain our method and prove the main results. \Cref{sec:discuss} provides remarks and directions for future research.